-You can again choose a different view, such as board, timeline, calendar, dashboard.
+You can again choose a different view, such as board, timeline, calendar, or dashboard.

-For example, if you’ve created a workflow journey, you can drag and drop tasks in the subsequent sections as you complete each stage of your journey.
+For example, if you’ve created a workflow journey, you’ll want to drag and drop tasks in the subsequent sections as you complete each stage of the journey.

-We prefer using Asana for a list-based layout.
+Our personal preference when using Asana is a list-based layout.

-However, if you prefer a more visual layout (a board view, for example), then we recommend using other free project management software like Trello, which, we believe, is more visually appealing and engaging for creative teams.
-If you wish to learn more about Trello, watch this tutorial here.
+However, if you prefer a more visual layout (a board view, for example), then we recommend using other free project management software like Trello.

 Also Read: How to use Trello

-Also, if this task depends on another task being completed first, you’d need to include that under ‘Dependencies’.
+- Also, if your task depends on another task being completed first, you can include that under ‘Dependencies’.

-For example, if the task ‘Social Media Feed’ needs to be completed after creating the brand logo, you’d need to add the task ‘Brand logo’ under ‘Dependencies’.
+For example, if the task ‘Social Media Feed’ needs to be completed after creating the brand logo, you can add the task ‘Brand logo’ under ‘Dependencies’.

 Let’s learn how to use the Asana project management tool to create subtasks in the next section.